fan2/mkdocs/docs/blog/posts/c/c-memory-model.md

 > TAKEAWAY 12.3 Every object A can be viewed as `unsigned char[sizeof A]`.
 > TAKEAWAY 12.4 Pointers to character types are special.

 Unfortunately, the types that are used to compose all other object types are derived from char, the type we looked at for the characters of strings.
-This is merely a historical accident, and you shouldn’t read too much into it.
+This is merely a historical accident, and you shouldn't read too much into it.
 In particular, you should clearly distinguish the two different use cases.

 > TAKEAWAY 12.5 Use the type `char` for character and string data.
 > TAKEAWAY 12.6 Use the type `unsigned char` as the *atom* of all object types.